ATL-WDI-Curriculum/es6-1/README.md

 ### Destructuring

-The [destructuring](http://es6-features.org/#ArrayMatching) assignment makes it possible to extract data from complex data types (arrays and objects) into distinct variables:
+[Destructuring](http://es6-features.org/#ArrayMatching): The destructuring assignment makes it possible to extract data from complex data types (arrays and objects) into distinct variables:

 ```js
 let [a, b] = [1, 2];